Technology

 How technology is disrupting the home buying experience from sales to moving

-Publicly-owned company Realogy has just announced partnership with OJO Labs, Inc. in attempt to bring artificial intelligence to the real estate industry.
+Publicly-owned company Realogy has just announced a partnership with OJO Labs, Inc. in attempt to bring artificial intelligence to the real estate industry.

 According to the partnership, OJO Labs will provide its AI technology to the real estate giant to help real estate agents close more deals and “turn prospects into clients for life.”